Lauren Southern: Early life

 Southern was born in Surrey, British Columbia.
 She studied political science at the University of the Fraser Valley, but left after two years.

 On 18 October 2015, Southern was a candidate in the 2015 Canadian federal election representing the Libertarian Party in the district of Langley–Aldergrove.
 She was briefly removed by the party as a candidate but was reinstated with support from Breitbart News and The Rebel Media.
 The election was won by Conservative candidate Mark Warawa.
 Southern finished last, receiving 535 votes, or 0.9% of the total.

 Activism and views

-Southern has been widely described as alt-right, far-right and right-wing.
-Some academics and journalists have described Southern as a white nationalist, which she has denied.
+Southern has been described as conservative, right-wing, alt-right, and far-right Some academics and journalists have described Southern as a white nationalist, which she has denied.
 Southern also rejects the label "far-right", preferring to be described as a conservative.
 The Southern Poverty Law Center has characterized Southern's videos as "anti-feminist, xenophobic, Islamophobic diatribes" which "tiptoe at the precipice of outright white nationalism".
 She was interviewed by the London Times in 2019: "When we speak, Southern flatly denies being racist or even far right, then ends our conversation by predicting a race war and quoting Enoch Powell."